 "No, I am your father."
 Or... -it- is your father?
 The Darth Vader edition controller is just so Star Wars-y without being in your face Star Wars-y.
 The deep red, white and blue buttons look like they came straight out of one of the ships, and they are set on a glossy black faceplate that is a perfect match for Vader's helmet.

 The God of War bundle came with this simple controller branded with the title across the touchpad and a single symbol down one arm.
 This is the only limited edition controller I feel is stronger as a set with its console than on its own.
 Unfortunately, God of War was such an intense game that this feels a little too weak.

 This is the third silver controller.
 It is so similar to the Silver and God of War controller that I had to look three times to see this has black buttons instead of grey and the face buttons have no color.
 On the fourth look, I've decided that even if this is the third silver controller, it feels cleaner than the first two.

-But still, so many controllers from which to pick.
-And this list didn't include either of the Days of Play 2018 or 2019's controllers which I have yet to find separated from their bundles.
-The Steel Black is a close comparison to the 2019 Days of Play if you aren't seeking a collectible.
+So many controllers from which to pick.
+The Steel Black is a nice choice if collectibles aren't your thing and you just want a little more flash than Basic Black.
 I hope having all these controllers in one place makes it easier for you to find precisely what you are looking for.